Justin Chapman

 Justin Douglas Chapman (born September 21, 1985) is an American author and journalist, actor, musician, and politician.
-He currently serves as Communications Officer at the Pacific Council on International Policy.
+He currently serves as District 6 Council Liaison/Field Representative to Pasadena City Councilmember and former Vice Mayor Steve Madison.
 He is the author of the travel memoir Saturnalia: Traveling from Cape Town to Kampala in Search of an African Utopia, published by Rare Bird Books in January 2015.
 Chapman was the youngest elected member of the Altadena Town Council at age 19.
 He is currently attending University of Southern California and graduated from the University of California, Berkeley in 2009.
 He has written for over 20 publications.
 As a professional child actor he often performed in commercials, television shows, and movies.
 He lives in Pasadena, California.

 Background and education

-Justin Chapman was born on September 21, 1985, in Glendora, California He is the son of Sharon F. Green, a teacher in the Pasadena Unified School District, and Howard D. Chapman III, a handyman and computer programmer.
+Justin Chapman was born on September 21, 1985, in Glendora, California.
+He is the son of Sharon F. Green, a teacher in the Pasadena Unified School District, and Howard D. Chapman III, a handyman and computer programmer.
 He has two younger siblings, Galvin T. Chapman and Kelsey M. Chapman.
 Chapman grew up in Altadena, California.
 He has dual citizenship with the United States and Ireland.

 Chapman graduated from the Los Angeles County High School for the Arts (LACHSA), where he majored in Theatre.
 He went on to attend Los Angeles City College, Pasadena City College, and University of California, Berkeley, where he majored in Mass Communications/Media Studies.
 He has a Master's degree in Public Diplomacy from the University of Southern California, where he served as an editor of the Public Diplomacy Magazine.